Rogers Sports & Media: Background, formation, and early expansion

+2007–2013: Acquisition of Citytv and The Score

 In June 2007, as part of CTVglobemedia's acquisition of CHUM Limited, Rogers announced its intent to acquire its Citytv stations.
 CTV had originally intended initially intended to sell CHUM's A-Channel stations and several other specialty channels to Rogers.
 Still, the CRTC required the Citytv stations to be divested to comply with major-market ownership restrictions.
 CTV maintained ownership of flagship Toronto station CITY-TV's local news channel CP24, prompting Rogers to establish its own short-lived CityNews Channel in 2011 as a substitute, in cooperation with CITY-TV and sister news radio station 680 CFTR.
 The network folded in 2013.

 On January 16, 2008, the CRTC rejected an application by Rogers to establish a new rock radio station in Parry Sound, citing that it would have a disproportionately negative impact on its North Bay stations and local competitor CKLP-FM/.

 Rogers acquired a minority interest in the web-based video production firm Vuguru in 2009.
 In 2010, Rogers received CHST-FM in London, Ontario, from CTVglobemedia.

+In 2011, Rogers announced a partnership with FX Networks to launch a Canadian version of FX.
+The channel was launched as FX Canada on October 31, 2011, with FX Networks acquiring a minority stake later that year.

-On August 25, 2012, Rogers Media acquired Score Media's broadcast business (including The Score Television Network) for $167 million, including a 10% stake in its digital business.
-The channel has since been rebranded to Sportsnet 360.
+On August 25, 2012, Rogers Media acquired Score Media's broadcast business, including The Score Television Network, for $167 million, including a 10% stake in its digital business.
+The network has since been rebranded as Sportsnet 360.

+2013–2017: NHL, WWE, and Vice deals

-On November 26, 2013, Rogers announced that it would become the exclusive national media rightsholder for the National Hockey League beginning in the 2014–15 season under a 12-year contract valued at $5.2 billion.
+On November 26, 2013, Rogers announced that it would become the exclusive national media rightsholder for the National Hockey League (NHL) beginning in the 2014–15 season under a 12-year contract valued at $5.2 billion.
 This gave Rogers rights to broadcast national telecasts on the Sportsnet networks and CBC Television (the latter as part of a sub-licensing agreement to maintain Hockey Night in Canada) and handle distribution for the NHL's out-of-market packages.

+On April 1, 2014, a Canadian version of FX's younger-skewing sibling network, FXX, and the "FXNOW Canada" app were launched.

+On August 1, 2014, Rogers reached a deal with American professional wrestling promotion WWE.
+An expansion of Sportsnet 360's existing deal with the promotion as The Score, the network would continue to be the exclusive broadcaster of WWE's weekly television programming, while Rogers would distribute the linear feed of the WWE Network.